J.R. Smith's Golf Journey: From NBA Star to College Golfer

 Smith's golf achievements and highlights

-Smith made his collegiate golf debut at the Phoenix Invitational, where he shot rounds of 83 and 78 (12 and 7 over par) during the event's first day.
+Smith made his collegiate golf debut at the Phoenix Invitational, shooting rounds of 83 and 78 (12 and 7 over par) during the event's first day.
 This performance showcased his potential as a competitive golfer, despite being relatively new to the sport at the collegiate level.

 Smith's dedication to academics and athletics earned him the North Carolina A&T Academic Athlete of the Year award, with an impressive 4.0 GPA.
-This accomplishment speaks to his hard work and determination in pursuing excellence on and off the golf course.
+This accomplishment speaks to his hard work and determination to pursue excellence on and off the golf course.

 While still early in his golf career, Smith has not achieved any other significant placements or notable tournament scores.
 However, his progress thus far suggests a promising future in the sport.